FREE SHIPPING ON ORDERS OVER $250

 How salty is too salty?

-Not in a direct way.
-Golden pearls or charcoal-gray colors are more about visual attraction than the actual flavor of the caviar.
-Besides, one cannot help but see and the perception of taste is partly dependent on sight.
+Not directly.
+Golden pearls or charcoal-gray colors are more about visual appeal than flavor.
+That said, perception of taste is partly dependent on sight — and presentation matters.

-💡 Tip: Go for caviar served on neutral bases such as blinis, toast points, or even potato chips, as this will allow caviar's true character to shine.
+Tip: Serve caviar on neutral bases — blinis, toast points, or potato chips — to let its true character shine.

-What Are Some Beginner-Friendly Caviars Based on Taste?
+What Are the Best Beginner-Friendly Caviars Based on Taste?

 Is there a "starter" caviar for first-timers?

-Choose the aged Osetra, which comes across as nutty and buttery rather than brine-like.
-You will enjoy all the luxury but not the sharpness.
+Choose aged Osetra, which comes across as nutty and buttery rather than briny.
+You'll enjoy all the luxury without the sharpness.

 How Does Ethical and Seasonal Sourcing Enhance Flavor?

-What does the term "seasonal harvest" refer to in the caviar industry?
+What does "seasonal harvest" mean in the caviar industry?

 Why does the origin of the sturgeon matter?

-The sturgeon that are grown in pure cold waters are the ones that give us the roe of very high fat content along with the firm and flavorful roe.
-This contributes directly to mouthfeel and taste.
+Sturgeon raised in pure cold waters produce roe with high fat content and firm, flavorful eggs — contributing directly to mouthfeel and taste.

 Does aging caviar mean better quality?

-Caviar, if aged correctly in fresh salt, gets stronger umami tones and complexity—just like fine cheese or wine.
+Caviar aged correctly in fresh salt develops stronger umami tones and complexity — just like fine cheese or wine.
 This traditional method is the foundation of our philosophy at Haute Caviar.

-Start with the lightest and progress to the most intense flavors.
-Begin with softer caviar types like Siberian Baerii or Trout Roe and then gradually go to the more intense Osetra.
+Start with the lightest and progress to the most intense.
+Begin with Siberian Baerri or Trout Roe, then move to Osetra and finally Haute Entrée.

 What is the right technique?

-Don’t chew—allow the pearls to sit on your tongue and warm a little before gently pressing them against the roof of your mouth.
+Don't chew — allow the pearls to sit on your tongue and warm slightly before gently pressing them against the roof of your mouth.
 That's when the complete flavor unfolds.

 "Isn't caviar just salty fish eggs?"

-The finest caviar gives its eaters a nice balance of flavors, depth, and creamy smoothness—not bitter saltiness at all.
+Not at all.
+The finest caviar delivers a beautiful balance of flavors, depth, and creamy smoothness — not bitter saltiness.

 "Is expensive caviar automatically better?"

-Price points represent the scarcity and the source of the product, but more often than not, the real glamor is found in the freshness, the manner of processing, and the artisan's skill.
-A skillfully selected average caviar can easily be more flavorful than an industrially produced “luxury” one.
+Price reflects scarcity and source, but the real quality is found in freshness, processing, and the artisan's skill.
+A skillfully selected mid-range caviar can easily outperform an industrially produced "luxury" tin.

 "Can I serve caviar on anything besides toast and blini?"

-Definitely!
-We adore it on top of scrambled eggs, French fries, or even pizza—it’s luxury reinvented for everyday occasions.
+Absolutely.
+We love it on scrambled eggs, French fries, pizza, or Kumamoto oysters — luxury reinvented for everyday occasions.

-Every tin at Haute Caviar Company is picked with the same care and attention to detail as the sommeliers do for fine wine.
-You will not only find the ethically sourced and seasonally curated options, but also the ones from our Haute D’Or Osetra to the Founders Selection that will turn any meal into an experience.
+Every tin at Haute Caviar Company is selected with the same care and attention as a sommelier applies to fine wine.
+From our Haute D'Or Osetra to the Founder's Selection, every selection turns any meal into an experience.

 FAQs